dildeolupbiten/TkAccount/README.md

 ![img3](https://user-images.githubusercontent.com/29302909/98676558-cf856c80-236c-11eb-8191-3a02e9dee8fb.png)

 As can be seen above, there are two buttons at the top of the window.
-The green colored plus button is for creation category frames.
+The green colored plus button is for creating category frames.
 And the red colored minus button is for removing the selected category frame.
 So if we click the plus button, a frame as below would be created.

 ![img4](https://user-images.githubusercontent.com/29302909/98676929-54708600-236d-11eb-9da0-69f1ad0da1cf.png)